bixiangpeng/HiSIF-DTA/README.md

 - **CPI-GNN** : [Repo Link ](https://github.com/masashitsubaki/CPI_prediction)
 - **TransformerCPI** : [Repo Link ](https://github.com/lifanchen-simm/transformerCPI)

 🌳 The above link is the GitHub link to the baseline models.
 To ensure a fair comparison, we re-trained these baseline models with the same experimental setup as our proposed model.
-The detailed re-training codes and results can be found in the `baseline` directory.
+The detailed re-training codes and results can be found in the `baselines` directory.

 ## NoteBooks

-To ensure the transparency of experimental results, the prediction results of all models (including our proposed model and baseline models) have been uploaded to Zenodo (Link).
+To ensure the transparency of experimental results, the prediction results of all models (including our proposed model and baseline models) have been uploaded to Zenodo ([Link](https://zenodo.org/record/8385073)).
 Additionally, in order to present the experimental results in a more intuitive way, we provide a comprehensive Jupyter notebook in our repo (`experimental_results.ipynb`), where we load all prediction result files and recalculate the experimental metrics based on these results, presenting them in the form of statistical charts or tables.

 ## Contact
 ---